SirPepe/ornament/Readme.md

 ## Transformers

 Transformers define how the accessor decorators `@attr()` and `@prop()` implement attribute and property handling.
+This includes converting content attributes from and to IDL attributes, type checks on IDL setters, and running side effects.

-Their type signature is as follows:
+A transformers's type signature is as follows:

 ```typescript
 export type Transformer<T extends HTMLElement, V> = {